-For the purposes of this report, Key Management Personnel (KMP) of the Group are defined as those persons having authority and responsibility for planning, directing and controlling the major activities of the Company and the Group, directly or indirectly, including any Director (whether executive or otherwise) of the parent company, and includes the five executives in the Group receiving the highest remuneration.
+For the purposes of this report, Key Management Personnel (KMP) of the Group are defined as those persons having authority and responsibility for planning, directing and controlling the major activities of the Company and the Group, directly or indirectly, including any Director (whether executive or otherwise) of the parent company.

 For the purposes of this report, the term executive encompasses the Managing Director, Senior Executives, General Managers and Secretaries of the Parent and the Group.
-Details of the KMP (including the five executives in the Group receiving the highest remuneration) are:
+Details of the Key Management Personnel are: